prasaning/Paypal-Card-Checker/README.md

 5. Review the logs in `results.txt`, `declined.txt`, `failed.txt`, and `errorlog.txt` for the outcomes of each card.

 ## Disclaimer:
 This script is intended for educational and informational purposes only.
-Using this script to interact with any unauthorized services or attempt fraudulent activities is illegal and unethical.
-Please ensure you have permission to test and validate the cards.

 ## License:
 This project is licensed under the MIT License.
+**I am not responsible for what you do with this code.**